 Scott Shannon

-In 1980 Scott headed for sunny Florida and settled in as PD for market leader WRBQ Q105 and co-host of its morning show with Cleveland Wheeler.
-Over a period of time, that morning show evolved into the legendary “Q Morning Zoo,” which, within a year, developed the largest share of adult listeners of any station in the country.
+In 1980 he headed for Florida and settled in as PD for market leader WRBQ Q105 and co-host of its morning show with Cleveland Wheeler.
+Over a period of time, that show evolved into the legendary “Q Morning Zoo” which, within a year, developed the largest share of adult listeners of any station in the country.

 Station History